CatTanker/cnc_map_tool_guide/docs/tools.md

 ### World Altering Editor : <br />
 Author: Rampastring + Contributors  <br />
 Description: The World Altering Editor (WAE) is an open source replacement to the traditional editors. unlike the originals, it is built using a modern code base, and as a result of being open source it does not require the use of dll injection to improve.
-Formerly known as the DTA Scenario Editor, as it was built for [Dawn of the Tiberium Age](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age), and it has since been growing in compatability for TS/YR, with a release for TSClient and Vanilla YR both available on the the releases page.
-As of v0.9.6 the editor how has a voxel renderer, meaning that the editor can effectively replace FA2 for all quality PCs using win7 or later, although it is arguably still behind in a few areas.
+Formerly known as the DTA Scenario Editor, as it was built for [Dawn of the Tiberium Age](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age), it has since been growing in compatability for TS/YR.
+A release for TSClient and Vanilla YR both available on the the releases page.
+As of v0.9.6 the editor now has a voxel renderer, meaning that the editor can effectively replace FA2 for all quality PCs using win7 or later, although it is arguably still behind in a few areas.

 | Topic | Source + Link |
 | ------------ | ------------- |